chapel-lang/governance/GOVERNANCE.md

 having registered their opinion.

-For non-trivial decisions in language design, library APIs, or code architecture, the project or subteam typically forms an ad hoc subteam including at least three committers to explore the topic and propose a solution, where anyone on the broader team is encouraged to participate if they feel interested or invested.
+For non-trivial decisions in language design, library APIs, or code architecture, the project or subteam often forms an ad hoc subteam including at least three committers to explore the topic and propose a solution, where anyone on the broader team is encouraged to participate if they feel interested or invested.
 Once the ad hoc